radiant-player/radiant-player-mac/radiant-player-mac/js/google-music/README.md

 Once your Google account is registered and the music is uploaded, extract the cookies for our test suite via:

 ```
-# Enter into the node CLI
+# Enter into the node REPL
 node

-# Inside of the CLI, dump our cookies
+# Inside of the REPL, dump our cookies
 var browser = require('wd').remote();
 browser.init({browserName: 'chrome'}, console.log);
 // Wait for browser window to open